DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 ## Useless Paths

 This is my real gripe with URL design.
 Each layer of a URL should correspond to a path and have worth in and of itself.
-Any section of a URL should be removable while still presenting relevant information.
+A URL's structure should work as breadcrumbs, with the user being able to make their way back along the path without error at any stage. *Any section of a URL working backwards should be removable while still presenting relevant information.*

-I _hate_ seeing this structure:
+I _hate_ seeing this structure:\
 `https://example.com/posts/58473/post-title`

 What does the `58473` add to the URL?
 The user sees _no_ benefit from it.
 It is presumably a post ID or the likes, but there is [no reason that should be exposed in the URL](#no-ids).
 It usually isn't implemented as a hierarchical item, so I probably can't go to `example.com/posts/58473` and see anything beyond a 404 page.
-It is useless and only serves to make the URL longer and more difficult for humans -- especially when truncated.
+It is useless and only serves to make the URL longer and more difficult for humans -- especially when truncation hides the actual readable slug (assuming there even is one).
 It could be designed as `https://example.com/posts/post-title` with no negative impact.

 ### Date Paths

-Depending on context, I usually dislike this structure as well:
+Depending on context, I usually dislike this structure as well:\
 `https://example.com/posts/2025/02/24/post-title`

 I can accept it on news sites where there are multiple items releasing daily, and I can go to `example.com/posts/2025/02/24` and see the posts released that day.
 Unfortunately, this is barely ever done.
 Just don't use date-based paths unless dates are meaningful navigation elements.

 On small blogs or in other contexts where publications are infrequent, this is often even more pointless because if a page at `example.com/posts/2025/02/24` even does exist, chances are it only contains the one post.